timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER IV-ACTIVITIES FOR HEALTH, INDEPENDENCE, AND LONGEVITY/Part A-Grant Programs.md

     * (C) programs supporting caregivers in the role they play in providing disease prevention and health promotion services;

-  * (12) building public awareness of cognitive impairments such as Alzheimer's disease and related disorders with neurological and organic brain dysfunction, depression, and mental disorders;
+  * (12) building public awareness of cognitive impairments, such as Alzheimer's disease and related disorders with neurological and organic brain dysfunction, depression, mental disorders, and traumatic brain injury;

+  * (13) in coordination with the Secretary of Labor, the demonstration of new strategies for the recruitment, retention, or advancement of direct care workers, and the soliciting, development, and implementation of strategies—

+    * (A) to reduce barriers to entry for a diverse and high-quality direct care workforce, including providing wages, benefits, and advancement opportunities needed to attract or retain direct care workers; and

+    * (B) to provide education and workforce development programs for direct care workers that include supportive services and career planning;

+  * (14) the establishment and operation of a national resource center that shall—

+    * (A) provide training and technical assistance to agencies in the aging network delivering services to older individuals experiencing the long-term and adverse consequences of trauma;

+    * (B) share best practices with the aging network; and

+    * (C) make subgrants to the agencies best positioned to advance and improve the delivery of person-centered, trauma-informed services for older individuals experiencing the long-term and adverse consequences of trauma;

+  * (15) bringing to scale and sustaining evidence-based falls prevention programs that will reduce the number of falls, fear of falling, and fall-related injuries in older individuals, including older individuals with disabilities;

+  * (16) bringing to scale and sustaining evidence-based chronic disease self-management programs that empower older individuals, including older individuals with disabilities, to better manage their chronic conditions;

-  * (13) continuing support for program integrity initiatives concerning the Medicare program under title XVIII of the Social Security Act (42 U.S.C.
-1395 et seq.) that train senior volunteers to prevent and identify health care fraud and abuse; and
+  * (17) continuing support for program integrity initiatives concerning the Medicare program under title XVIII of the Social Security Act (42 U.S.C.
+1395 et seq.) that train senior volunteers to prevent and identify health care fraud and abuse;

+  * (18) projects that address negative health effects associated with social isolation among older individuals; and

-  * (14) any other activities that the Assistant Secretary determines will achieve the objectives of this section.
+  * (19) any other activities that the Assistant Secretary determines will achieve the objectives of this section.

-#### (b) Authorization of appropriations
+#### (b) Authorization of Appropriations
 * There are authorized to be appropriated to carry out—

-  * (1) aging network support activities under this section, $6,216,054 for fiscal year 2017, $6,346,048 for fiscal year 2018, and $6,476,043 for fiscal year 2019; and
+  * (1) aging network support activities under this section, $14,514,550 for fiscal year 2020, $15,385,423 for fiscal year 2021, $16,308,548 for fiscal year 2022, $17,287,061 for fiscal year 2023, and $18,324,285 for fiscal year 2024; and

-  * (2) elder rights support activities under this section, $10,856,828 for fiscal year 2017, $11,083,873 for fiscal year 2018, and $11,310,919 for fiscal year 2019.
+  * (2) elder rights support activities under this section, $15,613,440 for fiscal year 2020, $16,550,246 for fiscal year 2021, $17,543,261 for fiscal year 2022, $18,595,857 for fiscal year 2023, and $19,711,608 for fiscal year 2024.

 ### §3032a.
 Career preparation for the field of aging
 #### (a) Grants